- Michael C. Wright, ESPN Staff Writer

 Unlucky 14th: Kicker Robbie Gould came into Sunday’s game having made all 13 of his field goal attempts on the season, but missed a 41-yard try in the third quarter.

 Gould is now 50-of-69 in his career on field goal attempts from distances of 40 to 49 yards.

 Williams finds end zone: Bears receiver Roy Williams made up for dropping a ball early in the game when he hauled in a 25-yard pass with 7:49 left to play in the opening half.
 The touchdown was Williams’ first as a Bear, and broke a lengthy scoring drought for the receiver.

 Before the game Sunday, Williams hadn’t caught a touchdown pass in 371 days.
-Williams’ last scored a touchdown on Oct.
-17 of 2010, (as a Dallas Cowboy) the receiver pulled in two scoring grabs against the Minnesota Vikings.
+Williams last scored a touchdown on Oct.
+17, 2010, (as a Dallas Cowboy), when the receiver pulled in two scoring grabs against the Minnesota Vikings.